Everything You Need to Know About Missouri Child Support Laws

 The MO Department of Social Services handles child support related issues through Child Support Enforcement (CSE).
 They can enforce orders by withholding income, reporting delinquent payors to the credit bureau, intercepting tax refunds, placing liens on personal property, and requesting Contempt of Court or criminal Non-Support charges be brought up against the non-custodial parent.
 If you have questions about the status of a child support payment, the CSE website has a portal where you can confirm payment status.

 Common Questions/Answers Around Child Support Enforcement

-Can I have child support payments automatically withdrawn from my bank account if I am under an Income Withholding Order?
+Can I have payments automatically withdrawn from my bank account if I am under an Income Withholding Order?